 Jim Carney, Rawlinson Moving & Storage Ltd., Mississauga, ON

 Kirsten Flynn, Premiere Van Lines Inc., Mississauga, ON

 Terry Krulicki, Globe Moving/Premiere Van Lines, Winnipeg, MB

 Milton Letkeman, Jay's Moving & Storage Ltd., Regina, SK

 James Marshall, East Coast Moving & Warehousing, Saint John, NB

 David Ogilvy, Ogilvy & Ogilvy Insurance Brokers, Toronto, ON

 Steven Young, Household Movers & Shippers Limited, Mount Pearl, NL

-Staff: Marian McGuire, Canadian Association of Movers (CAM), Thornhill, ON
+Marian McGuire, Canadian Association of Movers, Thornhill, ON

-Minutes of the Annual General Meeting will be posted to the website as soon as they are approved by the Board of Directors.
+Several initiatives are planned for 2013.
+One of these is to host a series of conference-call seminars this winter.
+Watch for details.
+Minutes (draft version) of the Annual General Meeting will be posted to the website as soon as they are reviewed by the Board of Directors.